 As stated above, the data from well 13P1 from 1971 through 2012 were also evaluated to assess variations or trends over time.
-Appendix B contains a Piper diagram, Durov diagram, and Schoeller diagram of the well 13P1 data.
+Appendix C contains a Piper diagram, Durov diagram, and Schoeller diagram of the well 13P1 data.
 Over the 41-year period analyzed, the TDS levels in well 13P1 have ranged from 307 mg/L to 445 mg/L. All but two values are between 350 mg/L and 416 mg/L. The TDS levels tend to be somewhat higher during the low-rainfall period from approximately 1987 to 1992 than at other times.
-The pH ranges from 6.8 to 7.9, but does not show any correlation with wet or dry climatic periods.
+This relationship is illustrated on Figure C-1 in Appendix C. The pH ranges from 6.8 to 7.9, but does not show any correlation with wet or dry climatic periods.
 The predominant anion is bicarbonate and the predominant cation is calcium.
-The slightly increased TDS levels from 1987 to 1992 are primarily due to increased concentrations of bicarbonate and calcium.
-The concentrations of other anions and cations may vary somewhat over time.
+The slightly increased TDS levels from 1987 to 1992 are primarily due to increased concentrations of bicarbonate and calcium, as shown on Figure C-2 in Appendix C. The concentrations of other anions and cations vary somewhat over time.
 However, unlike bicarbonate and calcium, the variations in the other anions and cations are not consistently correlated with climatic conditions.
-The variations that do occur over time do not alter the overall water chemistry and water quality in a significant manner and do not result in any potential incompatibilities with other water types in the basin.
+The variations that do occur over time in the other anions and cations do not alter the overall water chemistry and water quality in a significant manner because they are not as predominant as bicarbonate and calcium.
+The variations in the TDS, anions, and cations in well 13P01 over time are relatively minor and do not result in any potential incompatibilities with other water types in the basin.

-Surface water quality data are presented in Table 3, based on samples collected by Zone 7 (2013).
-Water quality plots are presented in Appendix C. Surface water samples were collected from the east and west parts of Lake A, the pond at the bottom of Lake B, the ponds along Arroyo del Valle at the Topcon site, Island Pond, and Lake Boris.
+Surface water quality data are presented in Table 6, based on samples collected by Zone 7 (2013).
+Water quality plots are presented in Appendix D. Surface water samples were collected from the east and west parts of Lake A, the pond at the bottom

+7 Incompatible water types are those that could react due to major pH differences, or those that could result in precipitation of mineral salts if the different water types were commingled.
+Such reactions could result in a degradation of water quality or alter the hydraulic conductivity of the aquifer. of Lake B, the ponds along Arroyo del Valle at the Topcon site, Island Pond, and Lake Boris.
 The ponds at the Topcon Site, Island Pond, and Lake Boris are historical aggregate mining pits along Arroyo del Valle.
 Island Pond and Lake Boris are located south of Shadow Cliffs Lake.
-The surface water data suggest that the general water chemistry is slightly different at Lake A compared to downstream locations.
-At Lake A, the water chemistry is similar to that for groundwater in nearby wells, with TDS levels in the range of 450 mg/L to 490 mg/L, and with magnesium, sodium, and chloride present at higher proportions than at other locations.
 At the locations downstream from Lake A, the TDS is less than 340 mg/L, the predominant cation alternates between calcium and sodium, and the predominant anion is bicarbonate.
 The pH at all surface water locations ranges from 8.4 to 8.9.
 The general water chemistry at P42 within Lake B is comparable to the water chemistry of the surface water locations along Arroyo del Valle, especially that at Island Pond.
 Field observations indicate that most of the water that seeps into Lake B enters along the south side of the mining excavation, adjacent to Arroyo del Valle (e.g. see cover photo on this report showing abundant vegetation on the south wall of Lake B, adjacent to the arroyo).